Rideshare Accident Frequently Asked Questions

 As ride-hailing services such as Uber and Lyft grow in popularity, more SUVs, vans, electric and other vehicles will be on the road.
 With such a drastic increase, this can also mean a spike in car accidents involving ridesharing drivers.
 The legal situation that follows can become complex and confusing as it depends on a lot of factors, including whether the driver has a passenger in the car at the time of the accident.

-If you were hurt in a serious car crash, you should reach out to a personal injury attorney Newport Beach.
 Whether you are a rideshare driver, passenger, or were driving a vehicle that was struck by an Uber or Lyft independent contractor, seek legal consultation to get clear answers to your questions.

 Are There Differences between Uber and Lyft?

 Both Uber and Lyft are quite similar, as they are ride-hailing companies with additional services such as food delivery.
 However, Uber is larger and offers services in more than 50 countries, and across hundreds of cities.
 Lyft only offers services in the U.S.

 - UberX – ride service for up to four passengers

 - UberXL – ride service for up to six passengers